Table of Contents

 Can Agile be successful in remote or distributed teams?

 Yes, Agile can work with remote or distributed teams.
-The key is maintaining strong communication and collaboration using digital tools that support Agile workflows and keep teams connected.
+The key is to maintain strong communication and collaboration using digital tools that support Agile workflows and keep teams connected.